harry1321/Traffic-Dashboard/README.md

 # Traffic-Dashboard
 ### About
-This is an unofficial traffic data dashboard mainly using python dash package for implemention.
-All data were collected from [Freeway Bureau, MOTC](https://tisvcloud.freeway.gov.tw/).
-This dashboard focuses on the north-bound of No. 5 freeway, and can generates four types of graphs which are fundamental diagram, speed-flow diagram, traffic flow time series graph and heatmap showing speed over time and locations.
+This is an unofficial traffic dashboard used python dash package for implemention and data were collected from the Freeway Bureau of the Ministry of Transportation and Communications ([MOTC](https://tisvcloud.freeway.gov.tw/)).
+The dashboard focuses on the northbound lanes of the No. 5 freeway and can generate four types of graphs: a fundamental diagram, a speed-flow diagram, a traffic flow time series graph, and a heatmap that shows speed over time and location.

 ### File Description
 The app.py file depolys a local server and which can demonstrates the dashboard.(Running on http://127.0.0.1:8050/)